Skip to content

 • Export permit (7–14 business days) is the critical path — never position a vessel until the permit is issued.

-• Always use EUR-denominated LCs via Syria-experienced banks (UBAF, BEMO Europe).
+• Always use EUR-denominated LCs via Syria-experienced banks.
 USD payment structures will fail at US correspondent banks.

-• Intermediary due diligence is the buyer's responsibility: verify GEGMR licence, SGS/BV shipment history, sanctions screening.
+• Intermediary due diligence is the buyer's responsibility: verify GECOPHAM licence, SGS/BV shipment history, sanctions screening.

 • Complete EU/OFAC/UN sanctions compliance clearance and bank pre-clearance BEFORE signing any contract or incurring any costs.